donwrightdesigns/ai-photo-analyzer-rtx/ai-image-analyzer-v2.lrplugin/README.md

 - Higher quality threshold for curation

 ### Metadata Refresh
-- **Refresh Metadata from XMP**: Forces Lightroom to re-read XMP sidecar files
+- **Refresh Metadata from IPTC**: Forces Lightroom to re-read embedded IPTC metadata from the image files
 - Use this after desktop app processing is complete
 - Updates keywords, ratings, descriptions, and other AI-generated metadata
 - Shows progress dialog during refresh